dOrgTech/docs/handbook/lifecycle/deactivation.md

 Any builder that becomes inactive (does not pass a proposal for 90 days) is deactivated.

 * Removed from all internal spaces
-* Retains all accumulated Rep and Tokens
+* Retains all accumulated Tokens
 * Loses all accumulated Rep while deactivated
 * Can reactivate and regain former Rep at any time by passing a proposal

 ### Exceptional Circumstances

-In certain cases, the DAO may pass a proposal to deactivate an builder if they...
+In certain cases, the DAO may pass a proposal to [deactivate](../governance/code-of-ethics.md#Deactivation) a builder if they...

 * Request to be removed
 * Violate any legal agreements or [dOrg's Code of Ethics](../governance/code-of-ethics.md)